 Once you buy a previously-impounded car, it’s yours.
-A former owner who lost the car because of violating traffic laws has no claim to it.
+A former owner who lost the car because of severe traffic law violations has no claim to it.

-Why do the police impound cars in the first place?
+Why do the police seize and impound cars in the first place?

 Police will impound a car after seizing it from a driver who has had their license suspended.
 The owner of the impounded car can pay a fine in order to get their car back—but if they don’t, the car will be auctioned off and the police will keep the proceeds.

 Insuring an impounded car

 Whenever you buy a car, you’re going to need car insurance.
 Car insurance comparison app and licensed broker Jerry is just the place to quickly find the most affordable insurance options for you.